-- By entering a Logo on it’s CharitySaver dashboard, the organisation gives CS-WW.COM Ltd the right to display that logo on any of it’s linked websites as an organisation that has used or registered to use a CS-WW.COM service (such as charitysaver.org)
+- By entering a Logo on it’s CharitySaver dashboard, the organisation gives CS Worldwide Support CIC (or it’s services provider CS-WW.COM Ltd) the right to display that logo on any of it’s linked websites as an organisation that has used or registered to use a CharitySaver service.

 - CharitySaver will carry out marketing to attract new donors to the site, but whilst CharitySaver has international reach it does not warrant, guarantee nor accept any obligation that such marking will attract donations to any specific charity listed on the site.
 Attracting donors and donations to take full benefit of listing on the CharitySaver site, and the financial savings therein, shall remain the responsibility of the charity.